-In addition to the transcripts and letters of recommendation required of all students, applicants to the MFA program must present a portfolio showing competency in the appropriate areas.
-All applicants must conform to the current area specifications as listed on the following link https://admissions.alfred.edu/apply/graduate/grad-art-portfolio.cfm
+In addition to the transcripts and letters of recommendation required of all students, applicants to the M.F.A program must present a portfolio showing competency in the appropriate areas.
+All applicants must conform to the current area specifications as listed on the following link https://alfred.edu/academics/graduate-programs/index.cfm

-The School of Art and Design of the New York State College of Ceramics at Alfred University offers graduate study in three divisional areas: Ceramic Art, Electronic Integrated Arts and Sculpture/Dimensional Studies (concentration in either glass art or sculpture).
-Applicants should make clear to which M.F.A. program they are applying.
+The School of Art and Design of the New York State College of Ceramics at Alfred University offers graduate study in four divisional areas: Ceramic Art, Electronic Integrated Arts, Painting and Sculpture/Dimensional Studies (concentration in either glass art or sculpture).
+Applicants should make clear to which MFA program they are applying.

 All applications are made through the Graduate Admissions Office and all supporting documents and the portfolio must be submitted to the Graduate Admissions Office by January 15th of the application year.
-Only completed applications will be forwarded to the Faculty Review Committee .
+Only completed applications will be forwarded to the Faculty Review Committee.
 It is important to clearly indicate which program you want to enter, as documentation and portfolios are only reviewed by the faculty in the specific program indicated on the application form.